 All these are either hardware or software issues.
 Be sure to doublecheck that your rig meets the system requirements for Fortnite (check now).

 Finally, there are instances of Fortnite lagging after update.
 You might have experienced Fortnite FPS drops after update of the online game.
-Or maybe you have experienced have experienced lag in Fortnite Mobile.
+Or maybe you have experienced lag in Fortnite Mobile.

 Fortunately, you can fix all of those issues.

 Keep reading and you will find the answers how to solve your problems.

 Now you know the underlying causes.

 Let’s explore how to make Fortnite less laggy.